Krew-io/krew-wiki/docs/pages/tools.md

 ## Spyglass

 The spyglass is used to zoom in your view to see other ships better.
 It can be selected by pressing `3` and you can zoom in with `LMB`.
+You can see the desired magnification by adjusting the spyglass appropriately.
 ---